-Everything I’ve said from above I strongly believe in; however, if you’re serious about finding a solution to your acne, a simple cleanser and a simplified skin care routine is not going to cut it.
+Everything I’ve said from above I strongly believe in; however, if you’re serious about finding a solution to your acne, a cleanser, moisturizer and a simplified skin care routine is not going to cut it.

 You need a treatment that is specifically formulated for acne prone skin, but one that isn’t so severe that it only irritates your skin more.

 For me, the only treatment that I ever found that fits this bill is the The Regimen by Acne.org.

 This is a three step skincare system that is composed of a cleanser, a treatment, and a moisturizer (there’s also an AHA and oil that work really well, pictured above).

-It is specifically formulated with acne prone skin in mind, and it will not overly irritate your skin.
+It is specifically formulated with acne prone skin in mind, but it will not overly irritate your skin.
 In fact, it was through using this skin care system that I learned the importance of being gentle with my skin.

 The treatment is a pharmaceutical grade benzoyl peroxide, which is what is often prescribed by dermatologists to treat acne, but instead of the usual 10% benzoyl peroxide that is prescribed, this treatment uses only 2.5%, meaning it won’t irritate your skin, but it will still work!
 Especially when combined with the PH balanced cleanser and the non-comedogenic moisturizer.

 Trust me, guys, this product is what allowed me to enjoy my early 20s and not worry about acne.
 After I started using this product and cleared my acne, people actually started complimenting me on my skin, which is something I had never experienced.

 Before this I tried the 10% benzoyl peroxide, birth control, vitamin A capsules, antibiotics, and fancy cleansers.
 Nothing worked as well at The Regimen.
 Nothing.